richardgaunt/npm-run/README.md

 - ✅ Autocomplete filtering for quick script selection
 - ✅ Works in any directory containing a package.json file
 - ✅ Simple and easy to use
-- ✅ Conveniently aliased as `npm_run` in your terminal

 ## Installation